|

 Lesbian & Gay Film Festival whenever that hits town, offering a wide choice of snacks

-and candle-lit booze.
+and a great range of candle-lit booze.

 community hub now largely occupied by boisterous lasses with male guests in tow,